 4. Do not be afraid to be honest with your employer

-Even before the outbreak of the virus, mental health had enjoyed a prominent spot on the business agenda for a number of years, as leaders woke up to the importance of looking after the mental health of staff.
+Even before the outbreak of coronavirus back in 2020, mental health had enjoyed a prominent spot on the business agenda for a number of years, as leaders woke up to the importance of looking after the mental health of staff.
 Whilst all employers are now themselves having to think about how they adapt their operations in the face of huge restrictions on their workforce, this does not mean that you as an employee cannot raise concerns about your individual situation.
 Whether your query relates to childcare challenges, feelings of isolation, connectivity or equipment challenges or simply a feeling of being overwhelmed, it is important to raise your concerns with your manager and seek appropriate support, just as you would if you were operating in a physical location.
 If you yourself are a manager, it’s worth considering the following key elements when it comes to the mental wellbeing of staff

 - Show empathy at all times